This article is also available in other languages:SlovenčinaEspañolDeutsch

-This itinerary is designed to show you the lesser-known, still largely undiscovered areas around the world’s largest salt flat—Salar de Uyuni.
-Our route will take you to places that 99% of visitors to this region will never see.
+This itinerary is designed to reveal the lesser‑known, still largely untouristed corners around the world’s largest salt flat—Salar de Uyuni.
+Our route leads to places that 99% of visitors to the area never see.

-If you want to experience the solitude of a high-altitude landscape without having to travel all the way to southern Bolivia, this loop is the ideal choice.
-The program starts and ends in Uyuni and combines Salar de Uyuni, the Tunupa volcano, authentic countryside, and lesser-known places off the main tourist routes.
+If you crave the solitude of high‑mountain landscapes without traveling all the way to Bolivia’s far south, this loop is ideal.
+It starts and ends in Uyuni and blends Salar de Uyuni, the Tunupa volcano, authentic countryside, and lesser‑known places off the main tourist routes.

 Day 1 – Arrival in Uyuni

-After arriving in Uyuni, we’ll transfer to the accommodation and have free time to rest after the journey and acclimatize to the altitude.
-In the evening, we’ll meet for a group dinner and go over the plan for the next days.
+After landing in Uyuni, we transfer to our accommodation, with free time to rest and acclimatize to the altitude.
+In the evening we meet for a group dinner and a briefing on the days ahead.

 Day 2 – Uyuni → Coqueza

-In the morning, we’ll visit the local markets in Uyuni, where you can get a feel for everyday life.
-Then we’ll head to the train cemetery (Cementerio de Trenes), one of the region’s iconic stops.
-In the afternoon, we’ll transfer to the northern part of the Salar, to the village of Coqueza, located right below the Tunupa volcano.
-We’ll end the day with dinner at a local hotel.
+We spend the morning at Uyuni’s local markets to get a feel for everyday life.
+Then we stop at the Cementerio de Trenes, the region’s iconic train cemetery.
+In the afternoon we drive to the north of the Salar, to the village of Coqueza at the foot of the Tunupa volcano.
+We end the day with dinner at our hotel.

 Day 3 – Salar de Uyuni, caves and Isla Incahuasi

-We’ll spend this day directly on the Salar de Uyuni salt flats.
-Before driving onto the endless white plain, we’ll visit a local cave with mummies (Chullpas / Cueva de las Momias in the Coqueza area), offering a unique glimpse into the history of the Altiplano’s indigenous cultures.
-We’ll enjoy lunch right in the middle of the Salar.
-In the afternoon, we’ll continue with a visit to Isla Incahuasi, famous for its giant cacti, and we’ll also explore the nearby Cueva del Diablo on the island of Phia Phia.
-In the evening, we’ll return to our hotel in the village of Coqueza.
+We spend the day out on the salt itself.
+Before rolling onto the endless white, we visit a local cave with mummies (Chullpas / Cueva de las Momias near Coqueza), a rare glimpse into the history of Altiplano cultures.
+Lunch is a picnic right in the middle of the salar.
+In the afternoon we continue to Isla Incahuasi, famous for its giant cacti, and also explore the Cueva del Diablo on nearby Phia Phia island.
+In the evening we return to our hotel in Coqueza.

-Day 4 – Trek to the crater of Tunupa volcano
+Day 4 – Trek to the crater of the Tunupa volcano

-After breakfast, we’ll drive to the trek starting point at an altitude of around 4,600 m.
-From there, we’ll hike up to the crater of Tunupa volcano, reaching about 5,150 m, depending on the group’s fitness.
-The reward is stunning views of Salar de Uyuni and the surrounding mountains.
-After returning to the village, we’ll have dinner and spend the night at the hotel.
+After breakfast we drive to the trailhead at roughly 4600 m a.s.l.
+From there we ascend towards the crater of Tunupa, reaching around 5150 m a.s.l., adjusted to the group’s fitness.
+The reward is sweeping views over Salar de Uyuni and the surrounding ranges.
+We return to the village for dinner and overnight at the hotel.

 Day 5 – Coqueza → Llica

-Today we’ll travel along the edge of the Salar to the town of Llica.
-The day’s program will be adjusted based on what the group agrees on—options include visiting the Ulo crater or an off-road drive up Cerro Hualchisa to 4,363 m.
-We’ll spend the evening and night in Llica and try specialties at authentic local restaurants.
+Today we skirt the edge of the salar to the small town of Llica.
+The day’s plan is flexible by group agreement—options include visiting the Ulo crater or an off‑road drive up Cerro Hualchisa to 4363 m.
+We spend the evening and night in Llica and sample specialties at authentic local restaurants.

 Day 6 – Llica → San Pedro de Quemes

-In the morning, we’ll have breakfast in a Bolivian street-food style (simple local dishes).
-Then we’ll continue along the western side of Salar de Uyuni, one of the least visited parts of the region.
-Along the way, we’ll stop at the remote hot springs Aguas Termales de Empexa, with the option of a short soak in thermal water with a perfect view of a lesser-known part of the Altiplano.
-In the evening, we’ll arrive in San Pedro de Quemes, where we’ll check in and have dinner at a local hotel.
+In the morning we keep breakfast simple, Bolivian street‑food style.
+We then continue along the western side of Salar de Uyuni—one of the least visited parts of the region.
+En route we stop at the remote hot springs Aguas Termales de Empexa for a short soak with a superb view of a lesser‑known corner of the Altiplano.
+By evening we reach San Pedro de Quemes and check in for dinner and the night at a local hotel.

 Day 7 – San Pedro de Quemes → Uyuni

-In the morning, we’ll explore San Pedro de Quemes—we’ll walk through a traditional Andean village, visit the local church and central square, and get a glimpse of everyday life on the Altiplano.
-In the afternoon, we’ll transfer back to Uyuni, where we’ll spend the final night of the loop.
+In the morning we explore San Pedro de Quemes—strolling through this traditional Andean village, visiting the church and main square, and getting a glimpse of everyday life on the Altiplano.
+In the afternoon we drive back to Uyuni for the final night of the loop.

 Day 8 – Departure from Uyuni

-After breakfast at the hotel, we’ll transfer to the airport and fly out together from Uyuni.
+After breakfast at the hotel, transfer to the airport and group departure from Uyuni.

 • Duration: 8 days

-• Program type: off-road, trekking, nature and local culture
+• Type of trip: off-road, trekking, nature, and local culture

-• Ideal for travelers who want to experience Salar de Uyuni in depth, without rushing
+• Ideal for travelers who want to experience Salar de Uyuni in depth and without the rush